crowelab/PyIR/README.md

 ##### 2. Error with IgBLAST executable
-Double-check that you've met all prerequisites to install IgBLAST, including GLIBC > 2.14 (which has caused issues with CentOS 6).
-If unsure
+Double-check that you've met all prerequisites to install IgBLAST, including GLIBC > 2.14 (which has caused issues with CentOS 6) and libuv (can be installed with "sudo apt install libuv1.dev")

 ##### 3. Installed correctly but packages are missing
 Ensure that the version of pip used to install pyir is associated with the correct version of python you are